Diagnosis

 What is this test?

 This test looks for bacteria or other organisms in a wound.
 The test is used to find out if a wound is infected.
 It can also see the type of organism that's causing the infection.
+This helps doctors determine the correct treatment plan.

 This test is done with a small sample of tissue or fluid from a wound.
 The sample is collected and sent to the lab.
 It is then put into a small dish with a substance that helps organisms grow.
 This is known as a culture.
 After a period of time, the dish is checked to see what is growing.

 An infected wound may need treatment, such as antibiotics.
 The antibiotics stop the infection and keep it from spreading to other areas of the body.
-Treating the infection also helps the wound to heal.
+Treating the infection also helps the wound heal.

-Why do I need this test?
+Why do you need this test?

 Symptoms of an infected wound include:

-• Redness
+• Redness.

-• Swelling or a new lump under the skin
+• Swelling or a new lump under the skin.

-• Pain
+• Pain.

-• Pus or bad-smelling fluid draining from the wound
+• Pus or bad-smelling fluid draining from the wound.

-• Skin around the wound that feels hot to the touch
+• Skin around the wound that feels hot to the touch.

-• Bumps near the wound that look like boils, pustules, spider bites, or a rash
+• Bumps near the wound that look like boils, pustules, spider bites, or a rash.

 A severe infection may also cause:

-• Tiredness
+• Tiredness.

-• Confusion
+• Confusion.

-• Fever
+• Fever.

-• Chills
+• Chills.

-What other tests might I have along with this test?
+What other tests might you have along with this test?

-You may also have these tests:
+You may also have other tests, including:

-• Blood tests to check liver function, blood proteins, and blood sugar
+• Blood tests to check liver function, blood proteins, and blood sugar.

-• Complete blood count (CBC)
+• Complete blood count (CBC).

-• Urine tests
+• Urine tests.

-What do my test results mean?
+What do your test results mean?

-Test results may vary depending on your age, gender, health history, and other things.
+Test results may vary depending on your age, sex, health history, and other things.
 Your test results may be different depending on the lab used.
-They may not mean you have a problem.
-Ask your healthcare provider what your test results mean for you.
+Ask your doctor what your test results mean for you.

 How is this test done?